Step 1: Declutter your Home for Life

 Maybe Box

 The maybe box is not something I made up- Minimal mom calls it the “time will tell bin”.
 This has really helped me in those moments when I want to get rid of something but feel stuck in letting go.
 It goes in this bin, in the attic and if I don’t need it for 3 months it gets donated.
-The secret is to put it on your calendar in 3 months and then donate anything left in it without going through it again.
-So, if you think it could be a yes but aren’t sure, this is the box.
-However, be selective about this bin.

 THE DECLUTTER ROUTINE

 My declutter routine varies due to schedules, but the goal is to spend 1-2 hours a week or 15-20 minutes a day decluttering.
 I’ll share what works for me, but you work through the steps however it makes sense to you.
+I have found that jump starting the challenge with a 3 day decluttering party is helpful.

-- Monday: Declutter
+- Declutter

-- Tuesday: Organize & Tidy
+- Organize

-- Wednesday: Deep Clean
+- Deep Clean

-- Thursday: Decorate
+- Decorate

-- Friday: Projects
+- Projects & Finish

 MONDAY: Declutter